UniReg: A Universal Model for Controllable CT Image Registration: Experimental Results and Analysis

-To quantify registration performance, we register each pair of images, propagate the anatomical segmentation map using the resulting transformation, and assess the segmentation overlap in the region of interest using the Dice similarity coefficient (DSC)~\cite{dice1945measures}.
-As a negative determinant of the Jacobian at a voxel indicates local folding~\cite{Ashburner07}, we further compute the percentage of foldings ($\%|J_\phi|<$0) within the deformation field to evaluate its plausibility.
-We also compute the standard deviation of the logarithm of the Jacobian determinant (SDlogJ) to evaluate the plausibility of deformation fields.
-In our experiments, SDlogJ is used for evaluating inter-subject registration, while $\%|J_\phi|<$0 is used for assessing intra-subject registration.
+To quantify registration performance, we register each image pair, propagate the anatomical segmentation map using the predicted transformation, and measure the segmentation overlap within the region of interest using the Dice similarity coefficient (DSC)~\cite{dice1945measures}.
+We additionally report the target registration error (TRE), a landmark-based metric.
+To evaluate the plausibility of the predicted deformation fields, we compute the percentage of voxels with a negative Jacobian determinant ($\%(|J_{\phi}|<0)$), where a negative determinant indicates local folding~\cite{Ashburner07}.
+We also report the standard deviation of the logarithm of the Jacobian determinant (SDlogJ) as an additional measure of deformation regularity.
+In our experiments, SDlogJ is used for inter-subject registration, while the folding percentage is used for intra-subject registration.